DavidHe1127/Mr.He_HandBook/DevOps/Tooling/prometheus/README.md

 ### Time Series

 Each time series is comprised of `metric` and `label`.
+Unique combination identifies an unique time series.
 Think of time series as a bucket where it stores sample data that has the same `metric/label` combination.
 Sample including value and associated timestamp.
 Sample data is stored by time series.

 ```
 # each sample data represented as t0, v0